 Florida Car Accident FAQs

 If you have sustained injuries in a Florida car accident, Florida law permits you to take legal action against the driver or other party responsible for your accident and injuries.
-You might not know how to file a claim after a Florida car accident.
+However, you might not know how to file a claim after a Florida car accident.

-Always consult our attorneys to find out if you have a viable claim.
-Until you have the chance to meet with a team member at Dolman Law Group Accident Injury Lawyers, PA, the answers to the following frequently asked questions about Florida car accidents provide preliminary information about the legal process of recovering compensation for your injuries.
+Always consult an attorney to find out if you have a viable claim.
+Until you have the chance to meet with a team member at Dolman Law Group, take a look at the answers to the following frequently asked questions about Florida car accidents.
+Hopefully, these FAQs will provide preliminary information about the legal process of recovering compensation for your injuries.

 Do I Have to Report a Car Accident to My Insurance Company if It Wasn’t My Fault?